tiprankstipranks

 Changed

-We may not be able to acquire and retain subscribers at all or at historical rates, which could adversely impact our results of operations and our ability to be profitable.
+We may not be able to acquire and retain subscribers at all or at historical rates and may decrease which could adversely impact our results of operations and our ability to be profitable.

-We have experienced high growth in our subscribers over the past several years, but we may not be able to sustain such growth in the future.
-For example, our subscriber growth slowed to 2% from 11% when comparing subscriber count for the nine months ending on September 30, 2024 and 2023, respectively.
+We have experienced high subscriber growth over the past several years, but we may not be able to sustain such growth in the future.
+For example, our subscriber growth slowed to 1% from 12% when comparing subscriber count for the twelve months ending on December 31, 2024 and 2023, respectively.
+Our subscription service is the highest gross margin product we offer.
 Our revenue growth and profitability are dependent on our ability to continuously attract and retain subscribers, and we cannot be certain that efforts to do so will be successful.
 Any changes to our subscription offerings, or increases to the offering costs, could have an adverse effect on the success and profitability of our subscription service, attracting new subscribers and retaining existing subscribers.
 There are many factors that could lead to slowing subscriber growth or a decline in subscribers, including a decline in camera sales, attach rates or retention rates, our failure to introduce new features, benefits, products, or services that customers desire, changes to existing products, services, and pricing that are not favorably received by our customers, or changes in the perceived value of our offerings.
-If the attach rate is less than what we forecasted, particularly the retail attach rate, this could have a negative impact on our overall subscriber growth plans.
+If the attach rate is less than what we forecasted, this could have a negative impact on our overall subscriber growth plans.
 A decline in subscribers could have an adverse effect on our business, financial condition, and operating results.

 Brand / Reputation - Risk 1